Sgt. James Philip Bashleben

 half-sister, he was raised in Chicago until his family moved to Park Ridge,

 In Park Ridge, Jim lived at 1719 Glenview Avenue.
-He attended Maine Township High School.
-He played football in high school.
+He attended Maine Township High School and played football in high school.
 He was a member of the Class of 1937.
 After graduation, he joined the Illinois National Guard with his high school friends Andrew Hepburn and Willard Von Bergen.
 He was employed by the Northern Illinois Public Service Company.

 Jim ended up in the Maywood Tank Company because he, and his two high school friends, had heard that two National Guard units from the Chicago area were being federalized.
 The draft act had recently been enacted by Congress which meant that the three would most likely be drafted.
 Since the three friends wanted to get their military obligation completed, in August 1940, they took a ride to Maywood to check out the National Guard tank company.
 The other unit was cavalry, and the three agreed that riding in tanks sounded better than riding on horses.